ashiq-kodali/ashiq-kodali/README.md

 ## Learning

-I am currently learning and working on Flutter for mobile app development.
+I am currently learning and working on Flutter for multi-platform applications development.

 ## Connect with Me